 Pneumonia reduces lung compliance and increases ventilation perfusion (V/Q) mismatching due to lung parenchymal injury, alveolar disease (alveoli filled with fluid or pus), along with decreased or inactivated surfactant.
 Areas of atelectasis are also common due to mucus plugging.
 The patient with pneumonia may have grunting respirations in addition to hypoxemia, tachypnea, rales, retractions, and nasal flaring.
 Grunting is a noise produced by the patient as they close the glottis prematurely with each breath.
 This is done unconsciously in order to increase their airway distending pressure in an effort to keep the affected alveoli open, thus increasing intrinsic PEEP.
 The etiology of pneumonia may be viral or bacterial, the most common organisms being RSV and pneumococcus.
 Aspiration of oral secretions or gastric contents may lead to aspiration pneumonia.

 Bacterial pneumonia is characterized by high fever, cough, rales, and increased work of breathing.
 Leukocytosis with a left shift is often present.
 Decreased breath sounds may be noted if consolidation, atelectasis, or effusions occur.
 CXR often shows a focal infiltrate, along with effusion of various sizes.
 Pneumatoceles may be present especially in the case of pneumonia due to Staphylococcus aureus.
 The most common bacterial etiology is Streptococcus pneumoniae.
 Haemophilus influenza type B caused pneumonia to a modest degree prior to the development of the HIB vaccine, however it is very uncommon in immunized children.
 Group B Streptococcus and Gram stain negative organisms are common causes in neonates.
 In suspected aspiration pneumonia, therapy covering oral flora should be considered.
 Atypical bacteria such as Chlamydia or Mycoplasma may also cause pneumonia.
 The patient may be afebrile or have only low grade fever, and no leukocytosis.
 CXR findings are variable.
 Infiltrates may be unilateral, bilateral, or patchy.
 Lobar infiltrates are less common.
-Effusions may be present with Mycoplasma, but are rare with Chlamydia.
+Effusions may be present with mycoplasma, but are rare with chlamydia.
 Chlamydia is more common in neonates.
 Antibiotic therapy choice is dependent on the identified or suspected pathogen.
 Antibiotic coverage should have a broad-spectrum until an organism is identified.
 If the patient is not intubated, it may be difficult to obtain sputum for culture.
 Identifying the organism from the blood is uncommon.
 Cultures of pleural effusions may also be helpful, if present.
 Once an organism is identified, therapy should be tailored based on sensitivities.
 If no organism is identified, broad-spectrum therapy may need to be continued or narrowed based on history, immunization history, symptoms, and CXR findings.

 Acute respiratory distress syndrome (ARDS) is a disorder characterized by diffuse lung injury, bilateral infiltrates and a large alveolar arterial oxygen gradient (hypoxemia despite high inspired supplemental oxygen) resulting in significant hypoxemia.
 There are numerous etiologies for ARDS including pneumonia, near-drowning, sepsis, and burns.
 The disease involves alveolar filling as well as interstitial edema and infiltration with cells and fibrosis.
-The prognosis is variable depending on the etiology and associated morbidities (18-31% mortality rate).
+The prognosis is variable depending on the etiology and associated morbidities (18% to 31% mortality rate).

 Therapy for ARDS starts with treating the underlying etiology.
 Treatment includes endotracheal intubation and ventilation, usually with "permissive hypercapnia" techniques to attempt to reduce the trauma to the lungs caused by mechanical ventilation.
 Patients with ARDS have very noncompliant lungs, and using tidal volumes and rates sufficient to normalize the pCO2 often result in air leak complications (e.g., pneumothorax).
 Therefore, a limited TV (approximately 6 ml/kg) is used in efforts to minimize peak airway pressures, and a high pCO2 (50s to 60s) is permitted as long as the pH remains acceptable.
 Due to reduced lung compliance and alveolar filling, a high PEEP (10 to 15 cm H2O) is often required to maintain oxygenation in patients with ARDS.
 Morbidity and mortality have been shown to be reduced in patients with ARDS with this high PEEP/low tidal volume strategy.
 High frequency oscillatory ventilation (HFOV) is also a frequently used ventilator strategy to treat these patients.
 A somewhat similar mode (in theory) to HFOV called airway pressure release ventilation (APRV) is sometimes used in children with ARDS (more commonly used in adult ICUs than in pediatric ICUs).
-Air leaks are a common complication of ARDS regardless of mode used.
+Air leaks are a common complication of ARDS regardless of the mode used.

 In severe cases of ARDS where it is not possible to adequately oxygenate or ventilate a patient with a reversible cause of respiratory failure, extracorporeal membrane oxygenation (ECMO) may be necessary.
 ECMO is a form of cardiopulmonary bypass, where a membrane oxygenator is used to ventilate and oxygenate the patient.
 Since the membrane oxygenator functionally does the work of the lungs, the ventilator may be reduced to “rest” (or very low settings) while the lungs heal.
 If the heart is functioning adequately, the patient can be placed on venovenous (VV) ECMO, where a large bore cannula with 2 lumens is placed into the right atrium, and blood is pulled from the atrium, run though the membrane oxygenator, and then the oxygenated blood (with CO2 removed) is returned to the right atrium.
-Once the lungs have healed (this may take 6-8 weeks), the patient is trialed off ECMO, and the cannula removed.
+Once the lungs have healed (this may take 6 to 8 weeks), the patient is trialed off ECMO, and the cannula removed.
 Outcomes are poor if patients are placed on VV ECMO beyond 2 weeks of mechanical ventilation due to excessive lung injury.

 Respiratory failure in neonates is covered in the neonatology section, so it will not be reviewed in this chapter.